Sara Roy: Biography

 Roy earned an Ed.D. with a specialization in International Development from Harvard University's Graduate School of Education in 1988.

-Having visited Israel many times when she was growing up, she added, "[i]t was perhaps inevitable that I would follow a path that would lead me to the Arab-Israeli issue", providing several examples of parallels between Nazi treatment of Jews and Israeli soldiers' treatment of Palestinians which, in her opinion, "were absolutely equivalent in principle, intent, and impact: to humiliate and dehumanize."
+Having visited Israel many times when she was growing up, she added, "[i]t was perhaps inevitable that I would follow a path that would lead me to the Arab-Israeli issue", providing several examples of parallels between Nazi treatment of Jews "in the 1930s, before the ghettos and death camps", and Israeli soldiers' treatment of Palestinians which, in her opinion, "were absolutely equivalent in principle, intent, and impact: to humiliate and dehumanize."

-She further developed these themes in the 2008 Edward Said Memorial Lecture at Adelaide University, in which she commented that "Israel's occupation of the Palestinians is not the moral equivalent of the Nazi genocide of the Jews.
-It does not have to be.
-The fact that it is not in no way tempers the brutality of the repression, which has become frighteningly normal.
-Occupation is about the domination and dispossession of one people by another.
-It is about the destruction of their property and the destruction of their soul.
-At its core, occupation aims to deny Palestinians their humanity by denying them the right to determine their existence, to live normal lives in their own homes.
-And just as there is no moral equivalence or symmetry between the Holocaust and the occupation, so there is no moral equivalence or symmetry between the occupier and the occupied, no matter how much we as Jews regard ourselves as victims."
+She further developed these themes in the 2008 Edward Said Memorial Lecture at the University of Adelaide, in which she said: